Low Latency Streaming: Improve Video Latency & Live Stream With no Delay!

 How can I improve video latency when live streaming?

-If you are contributing your live stream via a cellular network, which is quite common in newsgathering, there isn’t a lot you can do to lower, or improve, your latency.
+If you are contributing your live stream via a cellular network, which is quite common in newsgathering, there isn’t a lot you can do to lower or improve your latency.
 As the phrase goes, it is what it is.

 Improve video latency with high-end live streaming hardware